Majestic Theater, Gilbert

 Afterparty (includes Retro Tech Movie!)

-Up to 200 Front-end / Web / JavaScript / Mobile / IoT developers and decision makersMostly from the Phoenix area, with some from throughout the US, Europe and beyond
+Up to 225 Web / JavaScript / Mobile / IoT developers and decision makersMostly from the Phoenix area, with some from throughout the US, Europe and beyond

 What to Expect